JosiahBull/send/crates/database/README.md

 This abstracts the basic CRUD database operations for the send API.

-It builds upon the SQLx crate, functioning effectively as a limited ORM.
+It builds upon the `sqlx` crate, functioning effectively as a limited ORM.